Updated January 2023

 Imperial Assault is a board game produced by Fantasy Flight Games that made loyal fans from both its technical complexity and its diversity of play.
-As of April 2019, it seems that Fantasy Flight has put balance changes and development of new physical components for the game on the back burner.
-While the Campaign game type will continue to get content through the official Imperial Assault app, the Skirmish game type needs an authority to help balance the game and support organized play events in the future.
+As of April 2019, Fantasy Flight announced at Star Wars Celebration that no new physical content is being produced.
+Without new content, the competitive Skirmish game type will no longer be dynamic and players will move on to other games.

-The IA Continuity Project Steering Committee will release content in a package known as a Season: a 4-month long collaborative effort between the community and the Committee to propose and test changes that can add freshness and fun to the meta.
+The IA Continuity Project Steering Committee will release content in a package known as a Season: a 1-year long collaborative effort between the community and the Committee to propose, test & then play competitively with changes that can add freshness and fun to the meta.
 During a Season the Committee will propose an initial set of changes and ask questions to the community about the current state of the game.
-The Committee will track community feedback to make sure changes are not game-breaking and are fun.
+The Committee will track community feedback to ensure changes are not game-breaking and/or not fun.
 The Committee will also take proposals from the community for changes to be considered in future Seasons.

 How does this project work with the official rulings from Fantasy Flight Games?

 Our desire is that Fantasy Flight Games continues to update the rules, promote organized play events and create new content for the Skrimish game type.
 In lieu of FFG not fulfilling those roles, the project will do the best it can to do so.
 In the case of changes to cards and rules, the Committee hopes that the community abides by the Committee’s recommendations and implements them as “unofficially official”.